Experimental distribution of entanglement with separable carriers

-The circuit diagram in Fig.~\ref{FIG_SETUP}a shows the conceptual implementation of the described protocol, while the experimental setup is shown in Fig.~\ref{FIG_SETUP}b.
-Using four single photons (one as a trigger, the other three as the qubits $A$, $B$, and $C$), we prepare the discorded state $\alpha_{AB}$ and the mixed state $\alpha_C$ by summing up individual pure-state terms, with measurement acquisition times corresponding to the weights in Eq.~\eqref{INITIAL_AB} (similar technique has been used {\it e.g.} in Ref.~\cite{PhysRevLett.105.130301}).
-This approach guarantees that the initial state is separable.
-Systems $A$ and $C$ are subjected to a photonic controlled-phase gate \cite{PhysRevLett.95.21} prior to performing a full three-qubit quantum state tomography on the output state $\beta_{ABC}$~\cite{James01}.
-The total integration time was $387$ hours, during which we counted $\sim$$30,000$ four-fold coincidence events.
-The experimentally obtained density matrix, whose fidelity with the ideal state is $\mathcal{F}_{\textrm{exp}}{=}0.98$, is shown in Fig.~\ref{FIG_Tomography}.
-To estimate the uncertainty, we generate $10^4$ samples with Poisson-distributed random noise added to the raw data.
-The corresponding reconstructed density matrices are used to evaluate an average fidelity of $\mathcal{F}_{\textrm{est}}{=}0.967{\pm}0.007$, which is extremely close to the experimental value.
+The circuit diagram in Fig.~\ref{FIG_SETUP}a shows the conceptual implementation of the protocol, while the experimental setup is shown in Fig.~\ref{FIG_SETUP}b.
+Using four single photons---one of which acts as a trigger with the other three as the qubits $A$, $B$, and $C$---we prepare the state $\alpha_{AB}$ by summing up the individual pure-state terms in Eq.~\eqref{INITIAL_AB}, with measurement acquisition times corresponding to the weights.
+A similar technique prepares the mixed state $\alpha_C$ and guarantees that the initial state $\alpha_{ABC}$ is separable.
+Systems $A$ and $C$ interact in a controlled-phase gate \cite{PhysRevLett.95.21}, before the output state $\beta_{ABC}$ is characterised through a three-qubit state tomography~\cite{James01}.
+The total integration time was $387$ h, during which we counted $\sim$$30000$ four-fold coincidence events.
+The reconstructed density matrix has a large overlap with the ideal state, quantified by a fidelity of $\mathcal{F}(\beta_{\textrm{exp}},\beta_{\textrm{ideal}})\equiv\textrm{Tr}((\beta_{\textrm{exp}}^{1/2}\beta_{\textrm{ideal}}\beta_{\textrm{exp}}^{1/2})^{1/2})^2{=}0.98$, and is shown in Fig.~\ref{FIG_Tomography}.
+To estimate the uncertainty, we perform a Monte Carlo analysis based on 10000 Poissonian-distributed variations of the measured photon counts.
+The corresponding population of reconstructed density matrices is used to evaluate an average fidelity of $\mathcal{F}_{\textrm{est}}{=}0.967{\pm}0.007$, which is extremely close to the experimental value.

-The next step is to use the density matrix to calculate the entanglement in the relevant bipartitions: for the bipartitions $B|AC$ and $C|AB$, which are separable according to the theoretical protocol, the smallest eigenvalues of the partially transposed density matrices should be exactly zero.
-In practice, due to experimental imperfections and the statistics of limited photon count rates, it is likely that such eigenvalues for the experimentally reconstructed states could have a (small) negative nominal value, which would make such instances compatible with entangled bipartitions.
-To conclusively prove that the bipartitions $B|AC$ and $C|AB$ are separable, we add increasing amounts of white noise to the initial state, which thus becomes $\tilde{\alpha}_{ABC}=(1-p){\alpha}_{ABC}+\frac{p}{8}\openone_3~(p\in[0,1])$.
-White noise contributes no correlations, so this raises the value of the smallest eigenvalues of partially transposed density matrices, as shown in Fig.~\ref{FIG_EValues}a.
-A similar method was previously studied to assess the generation of bound-entangled states~\cite{PhysRevLett.105.130301}.